ZiyueC/BMIN503_Final_Project/README.md

 Test for the assignment 6 (HW6)

+The files in this repo:
+.HTML: the main report
+.QMD: the codes
+/data: store some intermediate and cleaned data for future use and secondary use

 This repository contains templates for the final written report and GitHub repository.
 Follow the instructions below to clone this repository, and then turn in your final project's code via a pull request to this repository.

 1. To start, **fork** this BMIN503_Final_Project repository.